 Academic offices on level 2 are served by a corridor that narrows to 77cm in some places.

 Corridors on levels 3 and 5 are 108cm in width and there are doors giving access widths of less than 80cm.

 Floors on most levels in circulation areas for conference rooms, meeting rooms and hotel rooms give an access width in the order of 80cm to 90cm.

 A restaurant is available on the ground floor serving a variety of hot and cold food, including full meals and a selection of hot and cold drinks.
 Alcoholic beverages are also available from the bar.

 Unisex accessible toilet facilities are available close to the single gender toilet facilities on levels 0, U2, 4 and 6.

-Induction Loop Systems are installed in conference rooms 1, 2 and 3.
+Induction Loop Systems are installed in Conference Aston for meeting rooms 1, 144 and 145.
 For more information about the accessible features of the Business School, please see the dedicated site for learning and teaching spaces at Aston.

 There are four wheelchair accessible bedrooms: numbers 102, 202, 302 and 502.
-These are all located near lift 1 and provide the same facilities as the superior grad rooms elsewhere in the building.
+These are all located near lift 1 and provide the same facilities as the executive standard rooms elsewhere in the building.
 The doors to these rooms have an access width of 88cm.